CodeKarmaDev/fo-mason/README.md

 In the future css will have native masonry support. you can read more about that [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Masonry_Layout).

-This package however works in browsers right now without additional javascript.
+However this package works in browsers right now without additional javascript.

 ## Why?